Published examples for CASSIDY PHOTOGRAPHY.

 I have been trying, since 24 February 2014, to be published in this glossy magazine, that I have been told thatb the magazine “tends to stay on shelves and coffee tables, in Tasmanian hotels and cafes, for many years.”
 I have submitted a wide variety of images, previously.
 Yesterday, 22 March 2017, whilst getting my eyes checked, my wife went to our favourite Hobart news agent Liverpool/Murray Streets to buy a copy of the “TASMANIA 40?South” magazine, which I had not seen, when a gentleman in Brisbane who saw the magazine article called to compliment me on my article and photos.
 When my wife showed me what the Editor and Publisher had done with the five photos and article I had sent them, it brought tears to my eyes.
 What is important to know about this is; these photos were taken with an long obsolete Nikon D3x professional camera (not ideally suited to Night or Astrophotography, due to its limited ISO and poor Noise handling capability) with a Nikon AF-Nikkor 28mm f/1.4D lens attached.
 This powerfully demonstrates what IS possible with Nikon photographic equipment, in the right hands.

 December 1, 2012, it was announced in the newspaper that I had won my first Photography Competition.
-This photo is on permanent exhibit in the lobby of a government enterprise.
+This photo was on permanent exhibit in the lobby of a government enterprise, for many years, perhaps a decade.
 Additionally, this is the first public exhibition of my photography.
-It can be seen here.
+The photo can be seen here.

 My photo is the large monochrome, at the top, in the lobby of TasWater, since November 2012.
 I was the first photo competition I had entered and it won First Prize, “hands down”, according to one Judge on the panel.

-January 4, 2013, two of my photos had been published in The Global Times – Shanghai Metro section.
+Published January 4, 2013, two photosin The Global Times – Shanghai Metro section.
 The Blarney Stone, one of five Irish pubs, in Shanghai, has closed its doors for the last time, after eleven years.
-Saint Patrick’s day just won’t be the same.
-More here.
+Saint Patrick’s day just won’t be the same More here.